jamesmoey/ActiveResource/README.md

        		)),
        		'cacheId'=>'SomeCacheComponent')

 4.)
-Now create a class extending EActiveResource like this (don't forget the model() function!):
+Now create a class extending EActiveResource like this (don't forget the model() function!) and define the properties and their datatypes:

 ##QUICK OVERVIEW: